COALAIP/js-coalaip/README.md

 ### Linked Metadata

 This project provides tools for structuring metadata, using schema definitions with the ability to set arbitrary properties on type instances.
-Metadata is translatable to linked-data formats (e.g. ipld) for persistence to different databases/storage layers.
+Metadata is translatable to linked-data formats (e.g. [IPLD](https://ipld.io/)) for persistence to different databases/storage layers.

 ### Module Overview